 Dr. Kempe started one of the country’s first child protection teams in 1958 at University Hospital.
 He was chairman of the Department of Pediatrics at the University of Colorado School of Medicine when he co-authored the landmark 1962 article The Battered Child Syndrome, which brought new recognition of the problem of child abuse.
 His vision led to mandated reporting laws and decades of local, national and international child advocacy.
-Read more about our history in Caring For Our Future (.pdf)

 The Kempe Center for the Prevention and Treatment of Child Abuse and Neglect

-More than 30 years ago, Children's Hospital Colorado formed its very own active child advocacy team to comply with mandatory reporting laws and provide a coordinated approach to evaluation and treatment for children.
+In 1977, Children's Hospital Colorado formed its very own active child advocacy team to comply with mandatory reporting laws and provide a coordinated approach to evaluation and treatment for children.
 This team later combined with the University of Colorado-based Kempe Center team during the affiliation of our pediatric programs.

 Over time, our role has greatly expanded.
 Today, families, human services and law enforcement agencies, healthcare professionals and educators throughout the entire Rocky Mountain region turn to the only hospital-based multidisciplinary child protection team in Colorado for consultation and support.

 Child abuse services are a vital part of the hospital’s mission to improve the health of children.
 Our hospital and department goals are to:

 Problems diagnosed and treated

 We diagnose and help treat suspected or confirmed child abuse or neglect, including: